lizargall/lizargall/website/docs/intro.md

 # About Liz

+Cool graphic here!

 Welcome to my technical writing portfolio.
-Here are a few suggestions to get you started, more detailed cases studies below.
+Here are a few suggestions to get you started; more detailed case studies below.

 - [Aria Data Tools Overview](/adt/adt_overview.mdx)
     - Straightforward introduction to Aria Data Tools, from July 2022.
 The first open tooling we released for working the Aria data.
 - [Project Aria FAQ](/aria_docs/faq.mdx)
     - Comprehensive overview of the Project Aria program, from July 2024.
-The program has evolved a lot since July 2024.
+The program has evolved a lot in two years and our external documentation serves a much broader audience.
 - [Time Synchronized Recordings with Multiple Aria Glasses](/aria_docs/ticsync.mdx)
     - Complex step by step instructions.
 - [Audio Troubleshooting for Halo Infinite](https://support.halowaypoint.com/hc/en-us/articles/4410860512788-Audio-Troubleshooting-for-Halo-Infinite) (external link)
-    - Audio troubleshooting guide for Halo Infinite that included accordions for multiple complex steps
+    - Audio troubleshooting guide for Halo Infinite that included accordions for multiple complex steps.
 - <a href="/downloads/acrolinx_ppt.pdf" download>Acrolinx Presentation - download .pdf</a>
-    - Example of Acrolinx analysis and demo made for a potential customer using their own sample documents
+    - Example of Acrolinx analysis and demo made for a potential customer, using their own sample documents.
 - <a href="/downloads/circus_maternity_2007.doc">Warehouse Circus Maternity Policy</a>
-    - In 2007 I consulted broadly to create what may be the fist formal maternity policies and guidelines for a circus in the anglophone world
+    - In 2007 I consulted broadly to create what may be the first formal maternity policies and guidelines for a circus in the anglophone world.

 ## Aria Data Tools
 ### Problem